Chapter 24. Multiple networks

 As a cluster administrator, you can configure an additional network for your cluster.
 The following network types are supported:

-You can manage the lifecycle of an additional network by choosing one of the two available approaches.
+You can manage the lifecycle of an additional network in OpenShift Container Platform by using one of two approaches: modifying the Cluster Network Operator (CNO) configuration or applying a YAML manifest.
 Each approach is mutually exclusive and you can only use one approach for managing an additional network at a time.
 For either approach, the additional network is managed by a Container Network Interface (CNI) plugin that you configure.
+The two different approaches are summarized here:

 -

-Modify the Cluster Network Operator (CNO) configuration: The CNO automatically creates and manages the
+Modifying the Cluster Network Operator (CNO) configuration: Configuring additional networks through CNO is only possible for cluster administrators.
+The CNO automatically creates and manages the

-When deploying OpenShift Container Platform nodes with multiple network interfaces on Red Hat OpenStack Platform (RHOSP) with OVN Kubernetes, DNS configuration of the additional interface might take precedence over the DNS configuration of the primary interface.
-In this case, remove the DNS nameservers for the subnet ID that is attached to the additional interface:
+When deploying OpenShift Container Platform nodes with multiple network interfaces on Red Hat OpenStack Platform (RHOSP) with OVN Kubernetes, DNS configuration of the secondary interface might take precedence over the DNS configuration of the primary interface.
+In this case, remove the DNS nameservers for the subnet ID that is attached to the secondary interface:

 $ openstack subnet set --dns-nameserver 0.0.0.0 <subnet_id>